Writing Job Results into Instagram Custom Audience

 All values, uploaded to Facebook for matching, must be normalized with the normalizing rules of Facebook.
 The values will just miss chances to match if they are not normalized.
 If you need to normalize the data manually, apply your own normalization before attempting to output results.

-The following conversion behaviour is applied according to data type during result output for normalization.
+The following conversion behavior is applied according to data type during result output for normalization.

 - EXTERN_ID (External ID): no action needed.